SnowPatch/Milkshake/README.md

 ##### `#` File structure

 Milkshake utilizes the MVC development architecture, which means that Models, Views and Controllers are separated into folders of their own.
 - **Models**: Found in the `model/` folder.
-This is the parth of your application which interfaces with data.
+This is the part of your application which interfaces with data.
 - **Views**: Found in the `view/` folder.
 The visual part of your application, rendered through the controller.
 - **Controllers**: Found in the `controller/` folder.
 The backbone of the system, chaining data and visuals together.
 <br/>